OlivierMongeot/airquality/README.md

 ## Usage

-For all people sensitive, allergic, athletic, asthmatic you can provide your planning with the forecast.
+For all people sensitive, allergic, athletic, asthmatic you can provide your planning with the forecast and so protect yourself.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.